 - High entry point makes it unsuitable for kittens and senior cats

 If you are looking for a litter box that has it all, try the Modkat Litter Tray.
-This litter tray has a modern design that targets multiple common litter box problems at once – be that digging, spraying, refusal to use the tray, and difficulty with the cleanup.
+This litter tray has a modern design that targets multiple common litter box problems at once – this includes digging, spraying, refusal to use the tray, and difficulty with the cleanup.

-The only minor downside is that the open-top does mean that your cat’s waste is displayed for the world to see.
+The only downside is that the open-top means your cat’s waste is displayed for the world to see.
 Otherwise, this product is fantastic.

 - XL litter tray great for big cats